Traditional Canadian Nanaimo Bars are a tasty, chocolate topped treat with a coconut graham cracker crumb crust and a sweet creamy middle.

-Growing up in Western Canada, Nanaimo Bars were something that someone always brought to parties and potlucks.
-They were a staple of my childhood!
+Growing up in Western Canada, Nanaimo Bars were something that were always shared at parties and potlucks.
+They are an original and nostalgic Canadian dessert.

-Nanaimo Bars are rich and decadent.
-A sturdy baked graham cracker base layered with a light and velvety sweet icing layer that is topped with just the right amount of chocolate, these squares are perfect for sharing and a great party treat.
+A sturdy baked graham cracker base layered with a light and velvety sweet icing layer and then topped with just the right amount of chocolate, these squares are perfect for sharing and a great party treat!

 What you’ll need to make Nanaimo Bars